Culture Self-Assessment Practice

 All of these materials are made available under a Creative Commons license (CC BY-NC-ND 3.0) for noncommercial use with attribution and no derivatives.
-(During training sessions, please distinguish clearly between these materials and any additional ones developed internally.)
+If your organization adds to or changes these materials in anyway, please distinguish clearly between these materials and those developed internally.